Roger D. Blanc

-Roger D. Blanc is of counsel in the Asset Management Group and Co-Chair of the Financial Institutions/Regulatory Practice Group of Willkie Farr & Gallagher LLP in New York.
+Roger D. Blanc is of counsel in the Asset Management Group of Willkie Farr & Gallagher LLP in New York.
 Mr. Blanc has a broad practice, concentrating on general corporate and securities law.
 He has significant experience representing broker-dealers, investment partnerships, hedge funds, electronic trading systems, and other financial entities.
 He represents several domestic and offshore hedge funds and advises several major investment banking firms and multinational banks in connection with capital market transactions, including cross-border transactions.
 He also has an expertise in securities market regulation and SEC and NASD regulatory and enforcement matters.

 Mr. Blanc represents S.A.C.
 Capital Advisors, LLC, which manages a $13 billion group of hedge funds, and he represents several other advisers to private investment companies.
 He also represents Bloomberg L.P. in its securities-related projects, among them the establishment of electronic trading systems in domestic and foreign markets.

 Mr. Blanc is a member of the Association of the Bar of the City of New York and a fellow of the American Bar Foundation.
 He served as Chairman of the Subcommittee on Market Regulation of the American Bar Association’s Committee on Federal Regulation of Securities and served as a member of the Legal Advisory Board of the National Association of Securities Dealers, Inc.

 Mr. Blanc is the author of a number of articles and a frequent lecturer at the Practising Law Institute, Securities Industry Association, and conferences on subjects related to securities regulation and the legal aspects of financial transactions.